How To Tell If Your Cat Loves You

 Cats can be confusing creatures.
 Their psychology and behaviour are immensely different from that of humans and dogs.
 Worse still, not every cat acts the same and they all seem to be born with a distinct personality.

-You might feel as though your cat doesn't quite love you, but more tolerates you.
+You might feel like your cat doesn't necessarily love you, but more tolerates you.
 You certainly wouldn't be alone in feeling this.

 The key with cats is to try and understand their unique psychology and way of communicating, rather than expect them to act like a human or a dog.
 Your cat is probably showing you plenty of signs that they adore you, but you might just not be able to recognise them!